 - The individuals are physically remote.
 Many mentors never meet in person and definitely don’t work side by side.
 Several of my current business mentors are individuals who I never see and only reach out to occasionally with specific needs for advice.
 With the explosion of connection tools such as LinkedIn, Skype, etc., there are very few barriers to finding someone who knows what you want to know.

 - Mentors are found in front, beside, and behind.
 Anyone who has experience with something you’re struggling with can be a mentor.
-This is not limited to someone who has many years up on you.
-It may be someone much less experienced than you in your field, but more seasoned in a particular area.
+This is not limited to someone who is significantly older than you or has more years in the business.
+It may be someone much less experienced than you in your field, but they might be more seasoned in a particular area.
 My son often serves as my technology mentor!
 Peers also make great mentors.

 Mentorship is sure to continue to transform even more in the future, but the basic concept will likely always be with us.
-As humans, we are hard wired to connect with each other and to help one another.
+As humans, we are hard-wired to connect with and help each other.

 Your Turn to Mentor Today